Constrained Routing Between Non-Visible Vertices: Introduction

 In this paper, we develop routing algorithms that work between any pair of vertices in the constrained setting.
 This is, to the best of our knowledge, the only deterministic 1-local routing strategy that works for vertices that cannot see each other in the constrained setting.
 We provide a non-competitive 1-local routing algorithm on the visibility graph of $P$ with respect to a set of constraints $S$.
-Our algorithm locally computes a sparse subgraph of the visibility graph and routes on it.\footnote{Parallel to this work, we designed a routing strategy that specifically works in the visibility graph directly (without having to compute a subgraph).
+Our algorithm locally computes a sparse subgraph of the visibility graph and routes on it.

+Parallel to this work, we designed a routing strategy that specifically works in the visibility graph directly (without having to compute a subgraph).
 The details of this routing strategy are quite lengthy, so they are given in a companion paper~\cite{bkrv-rvg-17}.
+Like Theorem~\ref{theo_routing1} presented in this paper, that algorithm is 1-local and non-competitive.
+In a nutshell, the algorithm presented in this paper has two stages: (i) compute a subset of edges to remove so that the graph becomes planar and then (ii) use a previously known routing technique on the subgraph.
+The companion paper avoids the 2-stage approach.
+Instead, it gives a (more involved) routing strategy tailored specifically for the visibility graph.
+Because of the simplicity of the approach presented in this paper, we believe that the results presented here can more easily generalize to other families of graphs.

-Similar to Theorem~\ref{theo_routing1} presented in this paper, the algorithm is 1-local and non-competitive.} We also show that when routing on any triangulation $T$ of $P$ such that $S\subseteq T$, no $o(n)$-competitive routing algorithm exists when only considering the triangles intersected by the line segment from the source to the target, a technique commonly used in the unconstrained setting.
+After presenting this routing strategy, we also show that when routing on any triangulation $T$ of $P$ such that $S\subseteq T$, no $o(n)$-competitive routing algorithm exists when only considering the triangles intersected by the line segment from the source to the target.
+Considering only this subset of triangles is a technique commonly used to route in the unconstrained setting.
 Finally, we provide an $O(n)$-competitive 1-local routing algorithm on $T$, which is optimal in the worst case, given the lower bound.